You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 Quick.
 Are there more words in English that start with the letter K, or more words that have K as the third letter?

 Most people say K-starting words.
 The real answer?
 Words with K in the third position outnumber them by roughly three to one.
 But words starting with K come to mind faster.
-So your brain assumes they’re more common.
+So your brain assumes they are more common.

 This is the availability heuristic.
 You judge how likely something is based on how easily examples come to mind.
 Plane crashes feel common because they make the news.
-Asthma deaths feel rare because they don’t.
+Asthma deaths feel rare because they do not.
 But asthma kills far more people.

 As Charlie Munger once warned: “An idea or a fact is not worth more merely because it is easily available to you.”